The Madeleine Gordon

 Mady's birthday wish for others

 Madeleine Gordon herself had already suffered through a fifteen-year struggle with infertility.
 After years of visiting prominent medical centers and specialists, and enduring round after round of exhaustive treatments, she became pregnant.
 But joy was short-lived.
 The pregnancy was ectopic, or outside the uterus, and the baby did not survive.
 Through it all, Mady kept her plight from even her closest friends.
 Gradually, devastation gave way to resignation.
-As she neared her fiftieth birthday, Madeleine Gordon’s life took a turn that would forever change her life’s work.
+Not long after, Madeleine Gordon’s life took a turn that would forever change her life’s work.

 While attending a religious service, the congregation was urged to do something in life for which they have passion.
 Mady had long considered her own journey with involuntary childlessness, and was grateful that she had had the financial wherewithal to pursue whatever avenues looked hopeful.
 But what about others?
 Couples under the financial burden of infertility treatments.
 The answer became what is now The Madeleine Gordon Gift of Life Foundation.